Best Core Exercises For Men To Get Rock Solid Abs

 7. Barbell rollout

-It is one of the advance core exercises for men that utilize a barbell in the place of an ab roller.
+It is one of the advanced core exercises for men that utilizes a barbell instead of an ab roller.

-It is best performed with a barbell that has rotating collars and is considered more difficult than other ab roller variations.
+It is best performed with a barbell with rotating collars and is considered more difficult than other ab roller variations.

-While it may be difficult for some male lifters at first, they will be rewarded with a strong core once they can perform a single rep.
+While it may be difficult for some male lifters initially, they will be rewarded with a strong core once they can perform a single rep.

 Barbell rollout